ElFariss/TripAdvisorReviewsSraper/README.md

-his project is for educational purposes only.
+This project is for educational purposes only.
 Use responsibly.

 # TripAdvisor Reviews Scraper